robdrimmie/imtg/devlog/rmd/plan.md

 The logger array is a little absurd.
 It's like 12000 lines?
 I need to work on that a lot.
 Levels and stuff.

 More important, the next step is going to be impmlementing character defeat.

+20230126 2052 Implementing character defeat.
+There's a console.error statement about that somewhere.

+2053 oh there's a bit implemented.
+Probably just stubs?

+2055 nope it even increases the thresholds.

+20230127 2008 I've created a repo at codeberg for this project: https://codeberg.org/rmd/imtg

+that will be the canonical home eventually.
+I am trying to make good ethical choices for this project.
+Not in a terribly rigourous way but as I discover things I try to make better choices.
+I think that Microsoft right now is the least odious of the big ones but like a lot of the Internet I'm learning a lot more about the Fediverse and that's the Internet I _like_ like.

+2010 I haven't been entirely blind to it over the years but I haven't been trying real hard, either.
+It's part of the reason I began exploring svelte.
+I learned about codeberg recently and it is more in line with this lightly enforced not-criteria and so that is where this work belongs.